-Responsible : Fanny d'Orlyé Maître de conférences
+Responsible : Fanny d'Orlyé Maître de conférences fanny.dorlye@chimieparistech.psl.eu

+, , , , , , , , •

-ECTS : Course Tutorials Practical work Mentoring Evaluation method : final written exam with documents 10.5 h 9 h 4.5 h
+ECTS : Course Tutorials Practical Mentoring Evaluation method : final written exam with

+work documents

+16.5 h 7.5 h 4.5 h

 The developments and trends in modern analytical chemistry are going toward process simplification, automation and miniaturization while preserving the performance and reliability of analytical results.
 Possibilities and difficulties inherent in miniaturization at each step of an entire analytical process are quite different and should be addressed.
 Thus, the main goal of this course is to provide a comprehensive overview of the current innovations in the field of analytical systems.
-The final objective is presented as the development of micro(nano)sensors and micro total analysis systems ( $\mu$ TAS) for biotechnology and clinical diagnostic applications.
+The final objective is presented as the development of micro(nano)sensors and micro total analysis systems (μ TAS) for biotechnology and clinical diagnostic applications.

 The course will focus on new analytical and bioanalytical tools allowing the downsizing of several laboratory functions (sample introduction, treatment, separation, detection) in order to handle extremely small fluid volumes but also to integrate aforementioned lab processes on a miniaturized device of a few square centimeters to achieve automation and high-throughput screening.
-The main topics of concern for the students will be 1) New functionalized nanomaterials for diagnosis: nano-supports (nanoparticles, nanotubes, monoliths, molecular imprinted materials ...), selective agents (antibodies/proteins, aptamers, chelating agents...) and conjugation procedures; 2) Developments in miniaturized separation methods (chromatographic or électrokinetic) mainly based on molecular recognition to purify, concentrate and isolate analytes of interest; 3) Detection in miniaturized analytical systems (optical, electrochemical, mass spectrometry); 4) Analytical applications on going from standard bioassays to micro(nano)sensors and $\mu$ TAS for biotechnology and clinical diagnostics.
+The main topics of concern for the students will be 1) New functionalized nanomaterials for diagnosis: nano-supports (nanoparticles, nanotubes, monoliths, molecular imprinted materials ...), selective agents (antibodies/proteins, aptamers, chelating agents...) and conjugation procedures; 2) Developments in miniaturized separation methods (chromatographic or électrokinetic) mainly based on molecular recognition to purify, concentrate and isolate analytes of interest; 3) Detection in miniaturized analytical systems (optical, electrochemical, mass spectrometry); 4) Analytical applications on going from standard bioassays to micro(nano)sensors and μ TAS for biotechnology and clinical diagnostics.